Ferndale (WA)

 Ferndale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ferndale's dwelling structure, as per the latest Census, consisted of 82.3% houses and 17.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Perth metro's 78.4% houses and 21.6% other dwellings.
-The home ownership level in Ferndale was higher at 36.4%, with the rest being mortgaged (41.5%) or rented (22.1%).
-The median monthly mortgage repayment in Ferndale was $1,700, lower than Perth metro's average of $1,820.
-The median weekly rent figure in Ferndale was recorded at $314, compared to Perth metro's $350.
-Nationally, Ferndale's mortgage repayments are lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.
+Ferndale's dwelling structure, as per the latest Census, consisted of 82.3% houses and 17.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 77.8% houses and 22.1% other dwellings.
+Home ownership in Ferndale stood at 36.4%, with mortgaged dwellings at 41.5% and rented ones at 22.1%.
+The median monthly mortgage repayment was $1,700, below Perth metro's average of $1,907.
+Median weekly rent in Ferndale was $314, compared to Perth metro's $350.
+Nationally, Ferndale's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing